frankcaron/salesforce-embedded-login-example/README.md

 * A little bit of imagination

 # Salesforce Connected App Set Up
 Follow the instructions [here](https://developer.salesforce.com/docs/atlas.en-us.externalidentityImplGuide.meta/externalidentityImplGuide/external_identity_login_step_2.htm) for setting up a connected app.
-When configuring your connected app, be sure to use the URL `https://<yourherokuapp>.herokuapp.com/oauth_callback` for the call back.
+When configuring your connected app, be sure to use the URL `https://<yourherokuapp>.herokuapp.com/server_callback` for the call back.

-There are also two critical additional customizations you need to make:
+There are also three critical additional customizations you need to make:
 * Make sure your custom profile for the external user has API access enabled.
 * Add a custom attribute to the profile for the contact associated with the user record using the attribute name `ContactID`.
-* In this specific example, the code assumes there are three custom objects associated with the Contact: Wishes (Wish__c), Searches (Searches__c), and the external objcet Bookings (Bookings__x, referencing a field called `CustomerId` on the Contact).
-You'll need to modify the front and back-end code for `profile` if you want to ditch those.
+* In this specific example, the code assumes there are three custom objects associated with the Contact: Wishes (Wish__c), Searches (Searches__c), and the external object Bookings (Bookings__x, referencing a field called `CustomerId` on the Contact).
+Your profile will need read for all of these.

 # Heroku Environment Variables